 Practical error is the easiest form of misdeeds to correct.
 Practical error is when someone practices actions of wrongdoing, but the motives of the actions are not evil based on a lie.
 This is the difference between practical error and doctrinal error.
 Practical error would go through the same processes of change as doctrinal error, but practical error is much easier to fix.
 A change of actions is all that is needed.
 However, the transgressor needs detailed instructions from the forgiver on how to do things the right way.
 This includes oversight by the forgiver over the transgressor until the right practice becomes established.

 Generally, a onetime of calling out of practical error is not enough.
 Just as a parent repeatedly calls out practical error on a child, a forgiver must stay on top of a wrongdoer with practical error until correction is established and fully in place.
-Like doctrinal error, practical error also can require great patience.
+Like doctrinal error, practical error also can require great patience but lead to a better person.

 Focus On The Good